nubificus/vaccel-tutorials/lab3/README.md

 Could not run op: 95
 ```

-This means that we need to tell vAccel which plugin we want to dispath the call
+This means that we need to tell vAccel which plugin we want to dispatch the call
 to `vaccel_exec` to.
 We use the `VACCEL_BACKENDS` enviromental variable.
 After
 we've built vAccel and the vAccel exec plugin, we can run our wrapper: